prrvchr/mContactOOo/README.md

 # ![mContactOOo logo][1] mContactOOo

-**This extension is under development, thank you for your patience**

 **Ce [document][2] en français.**

 **The use of this software subjects you to our** [**Terms Of Use**][3] **and** [**Data Protection Policy**][4]